 Underage Possession of Alcohol Virginia Lawyer

-Underage Possession of Alcohol in Virginia is not taken lightly, and in some cases can lead to a jail sentence.
+Underage possession of alcohol is a Class 1 misdemeanor criminal offense, the same type of criminal misdemeanor as a DUI.
+Underage Possession of Alcohol in Virginia is not taken lightly.
+Some cases can lead to a jail sentence.
 The Code of Virginia criminalizes the possession, purchase, or consumption of any alcoholic beverage such as liquor, wine, and beer by those under the age of 21.
-In fact, underage possession of alcohol is a Class 1 misdemeanor criminal offense, the same type of criminal misdemeanor as a DUI.
-Contact an experienced Underage Possession of Alcohol Lawyer today for a free consultation.
+Our attorneys can help you navigate the criminal justice process to ensure that you are protected.

 - Maximum 12 months in jail